strimzi/strimzi-kafka-oauth/examples/README-authz.md

-## Token based authorization with Keycloak Authorization Services
+## Token Based Authorization with Keycloak Authorization Services

 Once the Kafka Broker has obtained an access token by using Strimzi Kafka OAuth for authentication, it is possible to use centrally managed authorization rules to enforce access restrictions onto Kafka Clients.
 For this Strimzi Kafka OAuth supports the use of Keycloak Authorization Services.